-Degree Requirements 64 semester hours.
 At least the Journeyman (5 skill-level) must be held at the time of graduation.
-A minimum of 16 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.
+A minimum of 15 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.

-Technical Education (24 semester hours): A minimum of nine (9) semester hours of CCAF institutional credit awarded from specialty-related formal training must be applied toward Technical Core subject requirements.
+A minimum of nine (9) semester hours of CCAF institutional credit awarded from specialty-related formal training must be applied toward Technical Core subject requirements.
 Technical Electives may be satisfied by CCAF credit or other sources in-transfer.

+Technical Elective Maximum Seme

 Aerospace Science 9

 Advanced Writing

 Archival Management

-CCAF Upgrade Training 15
+CCAF Upgrade Training

-Computer Science
+Computer Science 6

 Human Communications 6

 Interviewing 3

-Leadership & Management 3
+Leadership & Management

-Logic 3
+Logic

-Managerial Communications 3
+Managerial Communications

 Military Science

-Philosophy 3
+Philosophy

-Political Science 6
+Political Science

-Specialty-Related Subjects In-Transfer 9

-Statistics 3
+Statistics

-Unit Historian Development 9
+Unit Historian Development

 United States History